Cuba, Long Led By Castros, Hails A New President Outside The Family

 He outlined a vision of gradual policy evolution — and at the same time, he was careful to add that his predecessor, who has led Cuba since his late brother Fidel stepped down in 2008, would remain very much a force in the government.
 Raul Castro might be passing the presidential torch, as it were, but the 86-year-old leader remains head of the military and the ruling Communist Party.

-Castro pledged to lead the party until 2021, at which point Diaz-Canel is expected to assume that position, as well.
+Castro pledged to lead the party until 2021, at which point Diaz-Canel is expected to replace him in that position, as well.

 "I confirm to this assembly that Raul Castro, as first secretary of the Communist Party, will lead the decisions about the future of the country," Diaz-Canel said, according to the AP.
 "Cuba needs him, providing ideas and proposals for the revolutionary cause, orienting and alerting us about any error or deficiency, teaching us, and always ready to confront imperialism."

-Note: A previous version of this story incorrectly stated that Miguel Mario Diaz-Canel Bermudez is Cuba's first president not named Castro in 59 years.
-In fact, others have held that title at times during the Castros' dominance.